Crim Dell bridge: Lover's bridge

-Playboy Magazine's rankings
+Playboy magazine's rankings

 Tour guides at the College often tell prospective students that Playboy magazine once rated Crim Dell as "the second most romantic spot on a college campus" in America.
-No one is entirely sure where, or how, this rumor started, but it has been confirmed as false.
+This rumor has been confirmed as false.

 Stage 3 of W&M's "Triathlon"

 One tradition includes William & Mary's own version of a triathlon (aptly called "The Triathlon").
 It is a set of three tasks to be completed by each student prior to graduation.
-These include jumping the wall of the Governor's Palace in Colonial Williamsburg after hours, streaking through the Sunken Garden, and swimming in Crim Dell.
-The three tasks of the Triathlon do not need to be completed at the same time.
-However, some students choose to complete all tasks in immediate succession, all while completely undressed.
-This feat is referred to as "The Ironman Triathlon."
+These comprise jumping the wall of the Governor's Palace in Colonial Williamsburg after hours, streaking through the Sunken Garden, and swimming in Crim Dell.